cssinjs/jss/docs/benefits.md

 1. Refactoring.

   Thanks to javascript modules and explicit code reuse, we can quickly locate dependencies during refactoring.

+1. Dead code elimination.

+  If you put your styles into a component where they are used and use closure compiler.

 1. Vendor Prefixing.